 Couple this change with the already beloved Jira Software Cloud, and your organization is on a path to strong data visibility, work productivity, efficiency services, and comprehensive organizational insights.
 Organizations adopting Agile service management principles and tools such as these are positioned to win and keep pace with evolving business needs.
+Contact our experts.

 What is Atlassian adding to Jira Service Management?

 They’ve also added deeper integrations with Jira Software, Bitbucket, and Confluence to ensure seamless integration across the popular Atlassian suite.
+Get help.

 Change Management: Atlassian added functionality to support changes to services for software development and infrastructure.
 This functionality includes tools for change risk assessments, advanced approval workflows, and deeper integrations with tools like Bitbucket Pipelines, Jenkins, and CircleCI.